Yosyf Zisels

-He was a member of the Ukrainian Helsinki group (UHG), involved in the samizdat movement, human rights activist, prominent activist in the Jewish movement in Ukraine, and a political prisoner.
+He was a member of the Ukrainian Helsinki Group (UHG), involved in the samizdat movement, human rights activist, prominent activist in the Jewish movement in Ukraine, and a political prisoner.

-On 24 June 2003, the Council of Leaders of All-Ukrainian Jewish Organizations stated that "Chairman of the Vaad of Ukraine, Joseph Zissels, ‘is declared persona non grata in the Jewish community and has no right to represent the Jewish community of Ukraine’"..
+On 24 June 2003, the Council of Leaders of All-Ukrainian Jewish Organizations stated that "Chairman of the Vaad of Ukraine, Joseph Zissels, 'is declared persona non grata in the Jewish community and has no right to represent the Jewish community of Ukraine'".

-In April 2015, Yosyf Zisels stated that the combination of the swear word "zhyd" and the word "banderite", which killed Jews, "acquired a new meaning and a positive connotation".
-On 28 April 2015, Yosyf Zissels stated that Ukrainian Jews were joining the neo-Nazi Azov Regiment and that "Ukrainian Jews began to recognize themselves as Jews of Ukraine".
+In April 2015, Yosyf Zisels stated that the combination of the slur "zhyd" and the word "banderite", which killed Jews, "acquired a new meaning and a positive connotation".

-Yosyf Zisels noted that "You cannot hang stereotypical labels on the OUN and UPA, which fought primarily for the independence of Ukraine."